rajaswa/rajaswa/README.md

 # 👋 Hello, I'm Rajaswa Patil

-**AI Engineer** 👨‍💻 **Freelance Consultant**
+**Applied AI Consultant** 👨‍💻

 Welcome to my GitHub!
-I'm passionate about leveraging Generative AI to build scalable and impactful AI-driven products.
-Feel free to explore or reach out!
+I am an independent AI Engineer and Consultant, passionate about leveraging Generative AI to build scalable and impactful products and solutions.
+I help teams and companies develop and deploy AI products through consulting and engineering.

 ---